earaujoassis/apps-scraper/README.md

 > A really tiny scraper to extract data about mobile apps

+This project was developed as a technical test and a proof of concept for a selection process (July 2018).
+**It is not maintained anymore**.

 ## Setup & Running

 First you need to create and to activate the `virtualenv` and install the requirements: